AskEARN | Case Study - Talent Case Study: Ethan Och: Launching a Career in Aerospace Engineering Skip to main content

 Ethan was accepted and started the program in the spring of 2021 through Disability:IN Minnesota.
 He attended Disability:IN’s Annual Conference remotely and participated in the NextGen Leadership Academy, where he connected with employers in his field.
 He was also matched with mentors who assisted with his job search.
 Ethan credits his mentors, as well as his persistence and determination, for helping him stay focused on his goal of working in aerospace engineering.

 He accepted the position as a software engineer with NGC’s Tactical Space Systems Division in the fall of 2021, choosing it over another offer because of the ability to telework.
-He also appreciates the company’s inclusive culture, which includes mandatory diversity, equity, inclusion and accessibility training.
-These types of trainings help create a sense of “belonging and comradery among employees,” he says.
+He also appreciates the company’s inclusive culture, which includes mandatory diversity, equity, inclusion, and accessibility training, which help create a sense of “belonging and comradery among employees,” he says.

 NGC has “done a lot to make sure I feel included and involved,” he adds, such as ensuring he has what he needs to work remotely.
 He received some low-cost accommodations, including an accessible mouse and headset.
-He joined the company’s disability-focused employee resource group and hopes to take an active role in disability inclusion issues.
+He joined The VOICE, NCG's disability-focused employee resource group, and hopes to take an active role in disability inclusion issues.

 Ethan encourages employers interested in hiring people with disabilities to offer more remote work opportunities.
 “Companies are bound to find motivated and qualified people in the disability community.
 What the pandemic has shown us is that we can make teleworking work, and that it opens the door to a more diverse talent pool,” he says.
 His advice for other young people with disabilities is to set their goals high and constantly strive to achieve them.

-Thanks to his hard work, perseverance and in-demand skillset, Ethan is proving his value to NGC and increasing the representation of people with disabilities in the aerospace engineering field.
+Thanks to his hard work, perseverance and in-demand skillset, Ethan is making a difference at NGC and increasing the representation of people with disabilities in the aerospace engineering field.